Frequently Asked Questions

-Q: Why do I hear CTV personalities on 107.3 KOOL FM and CFAX1070, and see these radio personalities on CTV NEWS?
+Q: Why do I hear CTV personalities on CFAX1070, and see these radio personalities on CTV NEWS?

-CTV, KOOL and CFAX are one big happy family under the Bell Media group!
-Not only are we in the same building and drink from the same coffee pot, we work together so we can share the most current news and community information with our viewers and listeners across three platforms.
+CTV and CFAX is one big happy family under the Bell Media group!
+Not only are we in the same building and drink from the same coffee pot, we work together so we can share the most current news and community information with our viewers and listeners across platforms.

 Q: I would love to work at CTV.
 How can I find out about any jobs?